 Formal training and qualifications can help reinforce skills, develop your capability and provide opportunities to build on your career.
 Opportunities for training courses and qualifications should be identified through the PRD process, require manager approval, and should be aligned with the Performance Expectations Framework and the Leadership Framework.
 Mind Tools and LinkedIn Learning can also assist with identifying what type of training fits your needs best, from a face-to-face training course through to various online formats.

 The combination of face-to-face programs with e-learning resources and toolkits provide you with unique blended learning opportunities.
-We are continually developing new training and resources which we will add to this webpage as they become available.

 Don't forget that self-directed reading is also an important part of development, and the Mind Tools and LinkedIn Learning online resource provides you with over 1000 developmental resources across a diverse range of topics.